Contact graphs of boxes with unidirectional contacts

 \section{Abstract}

-This paper is devoted to the study of particular classes of geometrically defined intersection graphs.
-Those are contact graphs of axis parallel boxes in $\mathbb{R}^d$, where the intersection of any pair of boxes is parallel to a given hyperplane (among the $d$ possible ones).
-C. Magnant and D.L.
-Martin showed that these graphs (already for $d=3$) have arbitrary large chromatic number, while being triangle free~\cite{MagnantM11}.
-We give several structural properties of these graphs, and those raise many questions.
-These graphs have the particular feature to serve as a counter-example for a conjecture in~\cite{ALZ18}.
+This paper is devoted to the study of particular geometrically defined intersection classes of graphs.
+Those were previously studied by Magnant and Martin, who proved that these graphs have arbitrary large chromatic number, while being triangle-free.
+We give several structural properties of these graphs, and we raise several questions.